 A sewer backup is one of the worst things you would want to have happened in your house.
 It causes a mess, releases an awful stench, and costs you a lot to have it fixed up.
-The pipes that are blocked, are used for everything in your house that has to do with water.
+Blocked pipes affect everything in your house that has to do with water.
 The laundry to showering to cooking and doing the dishes, you need it to be working.

 1 – Having Several Drains Clogged

 A single drain getting clogged isn’t something to fear, since it can happen occasionally.
-Grease, hair, toilet paper, the usual suspects in these cases clog drains easily and can be fixed easily.
-However, it is serious when two or more drains are clogged, and is a sign of a problem that needs addressing quickly.
+Grease, hair, and toilet paper are the usual suspects in these cases.
+Drains clog easily and are easily fixable.
+However, it is serious when two or more drains clog, and is a sign of a problem that needs addressing quickly.
 Plus, if the drains are ones that you do not use on a daily basis, such as guest bathroom showers, that hints at a huge problem.

 2 – Water backs up in other drains